16,272 grads of the Ultimate Military Credit Cards Course already know why

 - Date you open your online application

 Here are some contract date scenarios.
-If your UPT commitment ended May 20, 2021, you could submit your online application early, like on April 1st, but your contract wouldn’t start until May 20, 2021.
-This means if you took the 5-year option, you’d be signing another contract through May 19, 2026.
+If your UPT commitment ended May 20, 2025, you could submit your online application early, like on 15 Nov 2024, but your contract wouldn’t start until May 21, 2025.
+This means if you took the 3-year option, you’d be signing the contract through May 20, 2028.

-If your pilot training commitment ended on January 5, 2021, you’d have to wait for the AvB program to open.
-So on March 4, if you log in and open your application that day.
-Your contract would start on March 4, 2021.
-If you did the 5-year bonus, you’d be free again on March 4, 2026.
+If your pilot training commitment ended on 5 Nov 2024, you’d have to wait for the AvB program to open.
+So on 12 Nov, if you log in and open your application that day, your contract would start on 12 Nov 2024.
+If you did the 5-year bonus, you’d be free again on 11 Nov 2029.

-If your classmate’s commitment also ended on January 5, 2021, but she didn’t decide what to do for a few months, the date she opened her application would be the contract start date.
-This could go all the way through August 31, 2021, when the program closed for FY21.
+If your classmate’s commitment also ended on 5 Nov 2024, but she didn’t decide what to do for a few months, the date she opened her application would be the contract start date.
+This could go all the way through 8 Sept 2025, when the program closes for FY25 (unless they run out of money first).

-If your pilot training commitment expired before FY21 and you didn’t ever sign a contract or if your AvB contract is now expired, you may be eligible for a $15,000 or $25,000 bonus for 5-12 years.
-However, there is no up-front option for this tier of contracts.
+If your pilot training commitment expired before FY25 and you didn’t ever sign a contract or if your AvB contract is now expired, you may be eligible for a $20,000, $27,500, or $25,000 bonus for 3-4 years, 5-7 years, or 8-12 years, respectively.
+There is no up-front option for this tier of contracts.

 Is the USAF AvB worth it?

 If you’re doing it for the money, NO!
-There are so many other opportunities in life, especially with record airline hiring recently, and the airlines recovering quicker than expected.
+There are so many other opportunities in life, especially with strong airline hiring in recent years.
 Being locked in with the Air Force (again) is not a decision you should rush into.

-The $125,000 or even $420,000 is nothing in the long run compared to what you’d make if you go to an airline at your 11 or 12-year mark.
-You can start building seniority while continuing to serve in the reserves or guard.
+The demo program could give you up to $490,000 over the next 14 years of your career.
+This is not an insignificant amount of money.
+But it’s still less than what you could make if you go to an airline at your 11 or 12-year mark.
+You can also start building seniority while continuing to serve in the reserves or guard.

 If you’re doing it only for the money, do some more reading or listen to our podcast on FIRE (Financial Independence, Retire Early)- you shouldn’t NEED the bonus!